mattermost/docs/source/deployment/webrtc.rst

 There was a problem connecting the video call ..........................

-Confirm video and audio calls were `configured successfully <https://docs.mattermost.com/deployment/webrtc.html#configuring-video-and-audio-calls>`_ and that both users are connected to
+Confirm video and audio calls were `configured successfully <https://docs.mattermost.com/deployment/webrtc.html#configuring-video-and-audio-calls>`_ and that both users have a good Internet connection.

 Unable to access camera or microphone ..........................